moshee/modignore/README.md

 	 Del      | `<user!nick@host>`            | Unignore a hostmask
 	 Help     | search                        | Generate this output List     |                               | Display the ignore list

+### To do

+- Ignore invites
+- Ignore DCC (I'll have to take a look at how this works in the IRC protocol)